 For much of this length, the waterway itself has a rather neglected air with many trees overhanging, or even fallen, and nearly blocking the channel.
 This contrasts with the re-built path - it’s almost as though the canal didn’t feature in the plans.

-The Ham Farm public house, restaurant and Travelodge hotel complex lies on the offside of the canal just before Ham Bridge.
+The Ham Farm public house, Harvester restaurant and Travelodge hotel complex lies on the offside of the canal just before Ham Bridge.
 Part of the restaurant overlooks the Navigation and the meadows beyond.
 It is a little surprising that willow trees have been allowed to grow and block much of the view.
+Food is served in both the restaurant and pub.
+Further details on the pub website.

 Ham Bridge to Withymead Lock